MVP Testing

 Signs You Have PMF

-Signs You Don't Have PMF
+Signs You Do Not Have PMF

 Getting to PMF